Robert T. Bakker

 Robert Thomas Bakker (born March 24, 1945) is an American paleontologist who helped reshape modern theories about dinosaurs, particularly by adding support to the theory that some dinosaurs were endothermic (warm-blooded).
 Along with his mentor John Ostrom, Bakker was responsible for initiating the ongoing "dinosaur renaissance" in paleontological studies, beginning with Bakker's article "Dinosaur Renaissance" in the April 1975 issue of Scientific American.
 His specialty is the ecological context and behavior of dinosaurs.

 Bakker has been a major proponent of the theory that dinosaurs were warm-blooded, smart, fast, and adaptable.
 He published his first paper on dinosaur endothermy in 1968.
 His seminal work, The Dinosaur Heresies, was published in 1986.
 He revealed the first evidence of parental care at nesting sites for Allosaurus.
 He also observed evidence in support of Eldredge and Gould's theory of punctuated equilibrium in dinosaur populations.
 Bakker currently serves as the Curator of Paleontology for the Houston Museum of Natural Science.

-Biography
+Early life, family and education

 Bakker was born in Bergen County, New Jersey.
-He attributes his interest in dinosaurs to his reading an article in the September 7, 1953, issue of Life magazine.
+He has attributed his interest in dinosaurs to his reading an article in the September 7, 1953, issue of Life magazine.
 He graduated from Ridgewood High School in 1963.

+At Yale University, Bakker studied under John Ostrom, an early proponent of the new view of dinosaurs, and later earned his PhD at Harvard University.

+Career

-At Yale University Bakker studied under John Ostrom, an early proponent of the new view of dinosaurs, and later earned his PhD at Harvard.
-He began by teaching anatomy at Johns Hopkins University in Baltimore, Maryland and Earth and Space Sciences, where future artist Gregory S. Paul worked and collaborated informally under his guidance.
-Most of Bakker's field work has been done in Wyoming, especially at Como Bluff, but he has travelled as far as Mongolia and South Africa in search of dinosaur habitats.
+Bakker taught anatomy at Johns Hopkins University in Baltimore, Maryland, and Earth and Space Sciences, where future artist Gregory S. Paul worked and collaborated informally under his guidance.

+Most of Bakker's fieldwork has been done in Wyoming, especially at Como Bluff, but he has traveled as far as Mongolia and South Africa in search of dinosaur habitats.
 He also worked as an assistant at the University of Colorado.